Research with undergraduates

 A successful research statement for a small liberal arts college (SLAC) or other teaching-centric tenure-stream job is going to build on your prior work, yet be commensurate with the resources available to that school.
 So rather than think about what's hot right now, you should think about what interests you and how that might play out with mostly undergraduate researchers.

-When I was at a SLAC, I also borrowed time on other people's graduate students for some projects.
+When I was at a SLAC, I also borrowed time with other people's graduate students for some projects.
 Now that I am in a research-centric department, I push my graduate students to work with my collaborators at predominately undergraduate institutions (PUIs).
-It's good for the graduate students to learn remote collaboration skills and understand the SLAC world, and it's good for my collaborators to borrow time on graduate students.
+It's good for the graduate students to learn remote collaboration skills and understand the SLAC world, and it's good for my collaborators to borrow time with graduate students.
 Research is a human endeavor, and it's better when we do it together.

 How do I recruit undergraduates to my research lab?

 You could just ask.
 Ask the students in your class if they want to join.
 Walk into your colleague's class and announce.
 Ask your current research students if they have friends who want to do this.
-Ask the advisors in your department if they know someone looking for research.
+Ask the academic advisors in your department if they know someone looking for research.
 Maybe your institution has an undergraduate research recruitment fair?
 Make a flyer.

 You've got to have a menu of choices for encapsulated projects.
 Undergrads tend to be more excited about the potential impacts of projects than the theories inherent in them.
 They respond well to research questions rather than discussions of methods.
 Many undergrads are motivated by their prior teaching experience (usually tutoring) or perceived deficiencies in their prior learning experience.
 This group responds well to discussions about measuring or improving student learning, retention, or inclusion.
 Another group is very interested in doing research (not necessarily in education).
 This group responds well to generalizable research methods -- usually computation -- and promises of presentations at national meetings or authorship on papers.